danidieep/PF-Deploy-front/README.md

 The content of this folder was created with Create React App.

 ***Technologies:***
+The content of this folder was created with Create React App.

+Technologies:
-We use the next technologies for this project:
--Backend: Node, Express, PostgreSQL, Javascript.
--Frontend: JavaScript, Reac, Redux, CSS, HTML.
-Also we use anothers for others tasks like Auth0, sweetalert, bcrypt, JSON Web Token, Mercado Pago.
+We use the next technologies for this project: **Backend**: Node, Express, PostgreSQL, and Javascript. **Frontend**: JavaScript, Reac, Redux, CSS, HTML.
+Also we use others technologies like Auth0, sweetalert, bcrypt, JSON Web Token, Mercado Pago.

 ## Enunciado